-You might not be headed to your go-to playground structures right now, but there are still ways to get the kids outside and moving.
-Thanks to Portland Parks & Recreation’s Environmental Education team for this great list of nature parks, plus tips for exploring them with kids.
+Thanks to Portland Parks & Recreation’s Environmental Education team for this great list of nature parks to check out, plus tips for exploring them with kids.

 Each year, Portland Parks & Recreation (PP&R)’s Environmental Education team leads children and adults on nature walks in parks throughout the city.
 Using common household tools – spoons, cups, magnifying glasses, colored beads, and paintbrushes – the team encourages connection with the natural world through investigation and play.